Identity Does Not Control Execution

 Common Errors

-- Confusing expertise with discretion
+- Confusing preference with efficiency.

 Enforcement Rule